-The MB1 transceiver - is a new trend in amateur radio, a transceiver and a computer in a single package.
-It combines a classic design, developed over several decades, with the most advanced DUC/DDC SDR-technologies - Direct Digital Conversion (DDC) and Digital Up Conversion (DUC), plus a fully-featured high-end personal computer with an Intel Core i5 processor on board.
-The workstation is switched on with one button
+The MB1 transceiver is a game-changer, it's a transceiver and a PC in a single package.
+It has a classic design, developed over several decades, with the most advanced DUC/DDC SDR technologies - Direct Down Conversion (DDC) and Direct Up Conversion (DUC) and a fully-featured high-end personal computer with an Intel Core i7 processor onboard.

 Features of the transceiver

-* Full-duplex mode is supported by the transceiver's hardware, but is not implemented in the firmware and software yet.
-This mode will be implemented in future versions of ExpertSDR2 software
+* ** *** These functions are supported by the transceiver's hardware, but is not implemented in the ExpertSDR2 software.
+They will be supported in the future ExpertSDR2 software releases.

 Installation of digital modes software